tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2b-music_and_abstract_art-article-2.md

 [search for the image](https://www.google.com/search?q=cover+of+the+americans+by+robert+frank&tbm=isch) and select a high-resolution copy of it so you can see "up close" the stark contrast between the smug expression of the woman near the front with the more matter-of-fact expression of the man behind her near the back.
-It is actually these facial expressions that give this photograph such a strong, memorable realism.
+It is actually these facial expressions that give this photograph such a strong, memorable realism, but it is difficult to see them in low-resolution images such as the one on this page.

 Embedded video:
 ```